-Whether you’re running for the vice president of your neighborhood HOA or vying for election to the president of the United States, political reputation is an untamed beast.
+Political reputation is an untamed beast, whether you’re running for the vice president of your neighborhood HOA or vying for election to the president of the United States.
 It’s complicated.
 It’s tenuous.
 It moves rapidly.
 It rises.
 It falls.
-And no one in the history of the world has mastered it.
+And no one in the history of the world has absolutely mastered it.

 What follows in this article is a let’s-sit-down-and-face-the-facts discussion of political reputation management.
 However, the nine truths about political reputation management that follow are all swallowed up under one broad truth.

 This article starts with a discussion of confirmation bias because this bias shapes the entire universe of politics.

 Confirmation bias, whether we acknowledge it or not, influences all of our thinking — from how we approach the concept of deity, to how we handle money, and, yes, to the political stances we take.

 We like to think that we are rational and unbiased beings, operating according to strict logical rules and in response to objective facts.
 But cognitive research over the past few decades has revealed that our minds aren’t quite as reliable as we think.